Crockpot Spinach Artichoke Dip (Vegan + No-Dairy)

 - Add the almond milk, garlic, salt, lemon juice and mustard.
 Blend on high until smooth.

 - Pour the liquid into a 4-quart slow cooker.
-Add the spinach, artichoke hearts, water chestnuts, and nutritional yeast (if using).
+Add the spinach, artichoke hearts, water chestnuts, and nutritional yeast.
 Stir until well combined.

 - Cover and cook on high for 2 hours or low for 3-4 hours, or until warm and bubbly.